syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ---
 layout: post
-title: Styling feature in Flutter DataGrid control | Syncfusion | DataTable
+title: Styling feature in Flutter DataGrid | Syncfusion | DataTable
 description: Learn here all about Sorting feature of Syncfusion Flutter DataGrid (SfDataGrid) | DataTable control and more.
 platform: flutter
 control: SfDataGrid